 One barrier to widespread adoption of trauma-focused psychotherapies is that they may induce emotional distress during exposure-based elements.
-The intensity of trauma processing can result in high dropout rates from therapy ranging from 13-30% across different TFPs.
-49-51 Although TFPs can be delivered through different treatment formats, an intensive approach involving more frequent sessions with fewer days between each session has been associated with lower dropout rates.
-Notably, intensive TFPs have demonstrated a pooled attrition rate of 5%.
-52

-MDMA-AP is hypothesized to work by reducing fear and avoidance of trauma-related memories and thoughts, allowing them to be accessed and processed with less distress.53 This comparison appears to be promising; within the MAPP1/2 trials, the MDMA-AP treatment arm had a low (5%) rate of treatment discontinuation, with a reduced risk of dropout compared to LSNAP (RR 0.32; 95% CI: 0.12, 0.85).^{49,50} However, the difference in dropout may be partially explained by the functional unblinding seen in both MAPP trials and the corresponding heightened expectancy effect outlined in Section 2.1 of the report.
+The intensity of trauma processing can result in high dropout rates from therapy ranging from 13-30% across different TFPs.^{47,48} MDMA-AP is hypothesized to work by reducing fear and avoidance of trauma-related memories and thoughts, allowing them to be accessed and processed with less distress.49 This comparison appears to be promising; within the MAPP1/2 trials, the MDMA-AP treatment arm had a low (5%) rate of treatment discontinuation, with a reduced risk of dropout compared to LSNAP (RR 0.32; 95% CI: 0.12, 0.85).^{47,48} MDMA-AP is hypothesized to work by reducing fear and avoidance of trauma-related memories and thoughts, allowing them to be accessed and processed and processed and processed with less distress.49 This comparison appears to be promising; within the MAPP1/2 trials, the WDMA-AP treatment arm had a low (5%) rate of treatment discontinuation, with a reduced risk of dropout compared to LSNAP (RR 0.32; 95% CI: 0.12, 0.85). ^{47,48} MDMA-AP is hypothesized to work by reducing fear and avoidance of trauma-related memories and thoughts, allowing them to be accessed and processed with less distress.49 This comparison appears to be promising; within the MAPP1 and 2 trials, the MDMA-AP treatment arm had a low (5%) rate of treatment discontinuation, with a reduced risk of dropout compared to LSNAP (RR 0.32; 95% CI: 0.12, 0.85).
+However, the difference in dropout may be partially explained by the functional unblinding seen in both MAPP trials and the corresponding heightened expectancy effect outlined in Section 2.1 of the report.